smaurice101/readthedocs/docs/source/tmlbuilds.rst

    * - Hyperprediction
      - This contains the probability prediction of failure for the device: mainuid=AC000W020486693

-       A value of 0.347 means this device has a 34.7% chance of failure.
    * - Probability1
      - Probability of Class 1: Failure: 0.347
    * - Probability0